 GOD IS THE GREAT LOSER AND SAVIOUR OF MANKIND

 “God is love, and all of His creatures are dear to Him.
 Is it not striking that He does not seem to even try to express His affection until they are lost?
 Whom does God love?
 He undoubtedly loves all.
 Whom does He say that He loves?
-God loves the world, and sinners, and His enemies, and those who are lost.
-It takes destruction to open the sluice gates of the divine feelings.
-This it is which makes contact between God’s love and His creatures’ hearts.
-In His wisdom He has decreed that many shall be lost to Him until the end of the eonian times (“for ever and ever”!).
+God loves the world, sinners, His enemies, and those who are lost.
+It takes destruction to open the sluice gates of divine feelings.
+This is what makes contact between God’s love and His creatures’ hearts.
+In His wisdom, He has decreed that many shall be lost to Him until the end of the eonian times (“forever and ever”!).
 Men, who are often compelled to abandon an enterprise which has proven too much for their powers, imagine that He also is balked and unable to save the vast majority, or being able, He does not care.

 DESTRUCTION A PASSING PROCESS

 “Destruction, like salvation, is eonian.
 It is not the end or aim of God.
 That would be sheer insanity.
 Imagine a God, Whose very essence is love, desiring to lose a single creature with an endless capacity for loving and glorifying Him!
 Imagine a man so berserk as to smash a machine which could bring him an unlimited income!
 We would put such a creature under restraint, where he could not harm others, as well as himself.
 We have not such a God!
 He destroys nothing that He cannot restore.
 He loses nothing that will not return to Him laden with praise and glory for Himself.
 Destruction is a passing process, not a finished state.
 Through it, God will work out the welfare of His creatures, and the glory of our Saviour and His Father.”